thought-machine/prometheus-cardinality-exporter/README.md

 # Prometheus Cardinality Exporter

-A simple Prometheus exporter for exposing the cadinality of metrics Prometheus has scraped.
+A simple Prometheus exporter for exposing the cardinality of metrics Prometheus has scraped.

 This was originally started as an intern project by [Harry Fallows](https://github.com/harryfallows) during his internship at [Thought Machine](https://thoughtmachine.net/).